jillianlg/Neighborhood-Generator/README.md

 # _Neighborhood Generator_

-#### _Application takes user numerical input and outputs a range of numbers intertwinded with text., DATE.2020_
+#### _Application takes user numerical input and outputs a range of numbers intertwinded with text., 08.21..2020_

 #### By _**Jillian Gibson**_

 ## Description

-_This HTML demonstrates the fundamental understanding of...._
+_This HTML demonstrates the fundamental understanding of Arrays, Loops, TDD and DRY Methodology by converting the users numerical input and outputing a range of numbers intertwinded with sayings from Mr. Roboger's Neighborhood._

 ## Specs
 | Spec | Input | Output |